Tronfeld West & Durrett Logo

 more damage.

 Property damage and personal injuries tend to be much worse in commercial truck accidents.
-The other vehicle is often a total loss, its driver and passengers frequently suffering severe injuries, such as head trauma, spinal injuries, and broken bones.
+The other vehicle is often a total loss, its driver and passengers frequently suffering catastrophic injuries, such as head trauma, spinal injuries, and broken bones.

 Potential Accident Causes